jrsacher/jrsacher.github.io/e1b/README.md

   + Released Friday, 12/8
   + Due Wednesday, 12/13
   + Like a normal assignment but longer, a few questions from each lecture
-  + Will likely have a review session and/or office hours before exam
+  + May have a review session and/or office hours before exam
 + Questions?

 #### Mini-quiz